Showing all 29 results

 Du Zhong/Eucommia: Du Zhong is another herb that’s often found in backache or sciatica formulas.
 This herb strengthens and supports, while also clearing inflammation and easing pain.

-Dang gui: Along with the herbs above, many other pain-relieving and circulation-enhancing herbs are used in common formulas.
-But one herb is special: dang gui.
+Dang gui/Chinese Angelica Root: Along with the herbs above, many other pain-relieving and circulation-enhancing herbs are used in common formulas.
+But one herb is special: Dang gui.
 This herb is commonly added to pain formulas not because it reduces pain, but because it has a strong effect on improving circulation and nourishing the blood (which goes on to heal the damaged muscles and joints).

 Take back control and live pain free – the natural way.
 Shop our collection of Chinese herbal formulas dedicated to healing back pain and sciatica.